ChainSafe/lodestar/docs/pages/index.md

 ## Welcome to the Lodestar Documentation

-> **Lodestar is an open-source Ethereum Consensus client and Typescript ecosystem, maintained by ChainSafe Systems**
+> **Lodestar is an open-source Ethereum Consensus client and TypeScript ecosystem, maintained by ChainSafe Systems**

 ### Getting Started

 - Follow the instructions for [build from source](./run/getting-started/installation#build-from-source), [binaries](./run/getting-started/installation#binaries), or [Docker](./run/getting-started/installation#docker-installation) to install Lodestar.
 Or use our [Lodestar Quickstart scripts](https://github.com/ChainSafe/lodestar-quickstart).
-- Use [Lodestar libraries](./supporting-libraries/index.md) in your next Ethereum Typescript project.
+- Use [Lodestar libraries](./supporting-libraries/index.md) in your next Ethereum TypeScript project.
 - Run a beacon node on [mainnet or a public testnet](./run/beacon-management/starting-a-node.md).
 - Utilize the whole stack by [starting a local testnet](./contribution/advanced-topics/setting-up-a-testnet.md).
 - View the Lodestar Beacon [CLI commands and options](./run/beacon-management/beacon-cli.md)